tanishneema/ACTIVE.LE-Chrome-Extension/README.md

 ## Author

 Hello Everyone,<br />
 Myself **Tanish Neema**, I am a B.Tech student.
 I am currently pursuing a degree in Computer Science Engineering from **Jaypee University of Engineering and Technology**.
-I am currently into 3rd year of my degree. <br />
+I am currently into 3rd year (2024 batch) of my degree. <br />
 I have always been passionate about technology and the various opportunities that come with it.
 I am a quick learner and have a knack for solving complex problems.
 I am also passionate about exploring new technologies and developing innovative solutions to real-world problems.
 I am looking forward to learning more and making a positive contribution to the field of technology.<br />
 I made this chrome extension and learned more about the vast field, i.e. development.
 I have used HTML, CSS and Javascript for making this project.
 I am still exploring and working on creating a chrome extension with React JS.